 Given Canadian John McCrae’s contribution to Madame Guérin’s scheme, with his inspiring ‘In Flanders Field’ poem, it was only fitting that Canada should play a pivotal role in the acceptance of the poppy emblem by Empire countries … and this Canada did very well indeed.
-Canada was the first Empire country to adopt and it set an important precedent for all other Empire countries to follow.
+Canada was the first Empire country to adopt the poppy and it set an important precedent for all other Empire countries to follow.

 By the end of May 1921, Anna Guérin (Madame E. Guérin) was in Canada – all ready to commence organising a Canadian version of her League … ‘Canadian-Franco Children’s League’.
 The Toronto Star for that day reported that she, “The Poppy Lady of France”, had arrived on a “special mission to speak to the conventions of the National Chapter, I.O.D.E.* and the Catholic Women’s League of Canada on behalf of the women and children of the war devastated areas of her own country, “the real martyrs of the war.””
 Actually, Canada probably knew little of Anna, or nothing of her, before she arrived. (*I.O.D.E. = Imperial Order Daughters of the Empire).

 But earlier, on 22 April 1921, the Winnipeg Tribune reported that, at the 9th Annual Meeting of the Winnipeg Chapter of the I.O.D.E. (at the Fort Garry hotel, Winnipeg) “A resolution was sent to the National I.O.D.E. , asking it to adopt “Poppy Day” as a feature of Armistice Day to raise funds for the War Memorial in all parts of Canada.”
 (The author has this persistent niggle that perhaps Anna Guérin had visited Canada (Winnipeg?) before late May).